dhs17y1hheziqi/makerfaire-sg2015-hams/README.md

 ## What we intend to show
 - (Royce) A loop antenna with an LED and handheld transceiver demonstrating the shape and variability of a transmitter's RF field.
 - (Roland) An interpretive sign: what amateur radio is, why it's interesting, etc.
-- (Darryl) A basic rig.
-Perhaps merely for show indoors, perhaps indoors and connected to an outdoor antenna (a cable run has been proposed but neither approved nor refused), perhaps outdoors connected to an antenna.
 - If we can find volunteers to provide the pieces: an HF rig with a 300W linear amplifier and suitable antenna match.
 - TODO Nail this list down; additional unstructured items are fine, this is about the prepared exhibits.
 For the indoor element, bear space constraints in mind.
 N.B.
 BYO Internet.